 Column Tag Description [Hierarchies] Specifies the hierarchies to display to the user.
-You can use this field in the following ways: Leave this cell blank to display all relevant hierarchies to the user.
-This option uses the same logic as the regular Quick Filter dialog, to only show relevant hierarchies based on the Axiom queries in the file.
-Enter a table name to display all hierarchies defined for that table.
+You can use this field in the following ways: Enter a table name to display all hierarchies defined for that table.
 For example, enter DEPT to display all hierarchies defined on the DEPT table.
 You can also enter multiple table names, separated by commas.
 The dialog will display all hierarchies defined for all listed tables.
 Enter Table: HierarchyName to only show the specified hierarchy.
 For example, DEPT: Geography to only show the Geography hierarchy on the DEPT table.
 You can also enter multiple table: hierarchy pairs, separated by commas.
 The dialog will display all specified hierarchies. • Enter Table.Column: HierarchyName to only show the specified hierarchy and also use the specified Table.Column in the resulting filter criteria statement.
 For example, DEPT.Region: Region to show the Region hierarchy on the Region table, where DEPT.Region looks up to the Region table.
 The resulting filter criteria statement will be written such as Dept.Region.RegionType=1 instead of Region.RegionType=1, thereby allowing the filter to be applied to tables with a lookup to DEPT.